Getting Things Done (GTD)

 Systematize the clutter in your brain and get things done

-Getting Things Done, or GTD for short, is a popular task management system created by productivity consultant David Allen.
-The methodology is based on a simple truth: The more information bouncing around inside your head, the harder it is to decide what needs attention.
-As a result, you spend more time thinking about your tasks than actually doing them.
-When information piles up in your head, it leads to stress, overwhelm, and uncertainty.
+Getting Things Done — or GTD for short — is a popular task management system created by productivity consultant David Allen based on a simple truth: the more information you have bouncing around inside your head, the harder it is to decide what to do first.

 Allen observed that our brains are much better at processing information than storing it ("your head's a crappy office").
-His GTD method lays out how to dump all your mental clutter into an external system and then organize it so you can focus on the right things at the right times.
-When your GTD workflow is set up right, you’ll be able to confidently answer “what should I be working on?” at any given moment without worrying that you might forget something important you need to do later.
+The GTD method lays out a workflow where you can dump all this mental clutter into an external system and organize it so you can confidently answer “What should I be working on?” at any given moment without worrying you might forget something important you need to do later.

 Try GTD if you...